rombrew/phobia/doc/GettingStarted.md

 ## Hardware

 We do not assemble hardware for sales.
-You can get appropriate revision of PCB from repo and order the fabrication and assembly somewhere.
+You can get appropriate revision of PCB from repo and order fabrication and assembly somewhere.

 	$ hg clone https://bitbucket.org/amaora/phobia-pcb